Unlocking Success: See Where Our Students are Headed!

 • Paper-Based at a Testing Center: Students can take the paper-based test at a local test center on select test dates.
 Registration for the 2024-25 school year is now open.

 • Paper-Based Flex Test: A Flex test is a paper-based SSAT given to an individual or group on any date other than the scheduled paper-based dates.
 Students can take the Flex test with member schools or approved local Educational Consultants, on mutually agreed upon dates, times, and locations.
 Students at all testing levels can take a Flex test once per calendar year – between August 1 and July 21.
 If you are interested in taking a “flex test”, we are happy to connect you with flex test providers in your local area.
+Click here for a list of local SSAT Flex Test administrators.

 Many students take this test more than once, and there is no limit on the number of tests a student may take.
 However, submitted scores must be from the same school year as the application.
 Students can choose which set of scores to send to schools and do not have to send all scores.